peculiarOne/longmeadow-hugo/content/coronavirus.md

 title = "Coronavirus"
 +++

+## Update, January 6th

+In-person Sunday afternoon services have now been put on hold.

+We are grateful that in the current national lockdown the government are still allowing churches to remain open for worship services.

+However we recognise that in Stevenage and the surrounding areas Covid-19 transmission rates are particularly high at present, and likely still on the increase.
+As a result we don't think it would be wise to hold physical services for the time being.
+We will review this situation regularly and seek to restart in-person services when Covid transmission rates fall.

 ## Update, December 1st

 The nationwide lockdown is coming to an end on the 2nd December which allows us to restart Sunday afternoon gatherings.